 - RSS Feeds

-With most social media platforms, sharing and syndicating content is very easy.
-There are tools that let you compose, schedule and broadcast your content over many social channels and manage your social media campaigns from one central location, saving you time and money.
+With most social media tools, sharing and syndicating your content is very easy.
+There are tools and services that let you compose, schedule and broadcast your content over many social channels and manage your social media marketing campaigns from one central location, saving you considerable time and money.

-If you want to manage your social marketing from WordPress, you can.
-WordPress not only lets you publish content on your own domain, it also makes available a number of plugins that allow your site visitors to easily share your content online on Facebook, Twitter, LinkedIn, Pinterest, etc. See the article we’ve written about WordPress social media sharing plugins and our comprehensive article series on how to automate content syndication across various social networks with WordPress.
+If you want to manage your social marketing strategy from WordPress, you can.
+WordPress not only makes it easy to publish content on your own domain, it also has a number of great plugins that encourage users to share your web content on Facebook, Twitter, LinkedIn, Pinterest, etc. See the article we’ve written about social media sharing plugins for WordPress and our comprehensive article series on how to automatically syndicate content on social networks using WordPress.

-Using social media marketing tools allows you to listen to what consumers want, identify new opportunities and stay one step ahead of your competition.
+Use social media tools to discover what your audience wants, identify new opportunities and stay ahead of competitors.

-Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify those social networks.
+Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify your social networking sites.

-Building your reputation and brand, showcasing your talent, or establishing your authority online requires commitment, dedication and a social marketing strategy.
+Building your business reputation and brand, showcasing your talent, or establishing your authority online requires commitment, patience and a solid social marketing strategy.

-You are trying to engage with real people, and so your interactions must be meaningful and authentic.
+You are engaging with real people, and so your interactions must be meaningful and authentic.
 Put the needs of your audience first, and listen to their conversations to gain valuable insights.

 Remember, we have been given two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
-What you post online and how you respond to other user’s comments and discussions is very important, and can make or break your reputation online.
-Everyday we hear stories of brands that handle a customer situation very poorly and end up being the subject of much scorn and derision as soon as the online community finds out about it.
+What you post and how you respond online is very important, and can make or break your reputation online.
+Everyday we hear horror stories of brands that handle a customer situation very poorly and end up being the subject of much scorn and derision as soon as the online community finds out about it.

 An expertly configured WordPress-driven site is an ideal platform for building your reputation or brand online.
-It helps you establish your authority online, showcase your talents, share valuable information with your customers and clients, and drive visitors to your business.
+It helps you establish your authority online, showcase your talents, share valuable information with your customers and clients, and drive more visitors to your business.

-(Automate your content syndication across social media with an expertly configured WordPress-driven website.)
+(Automatically syndicate content on social channels with an expertly configured WordPress-driven blog.)

 Study Authority Sites In Your Niche

-Being able to listen in to social conversations can help you discover and and perhaps even reverse engineer what the experts are doing.
+Being able to monitor social media conversations allows you to discover and and perhaps even be inspired by what experts in your niche are doing.

-Explore Networking Opportunities And Joint Ventures, Find Affiliates, Recruit Talented Staff, etc.
+Explore Joint Venture Opportunities, Find Affiliates, Recruit Talented Staff, etc.

-Recruitment companies spend a lot of time nowadays researching social media and studying the profiles of individuals when looking for potential candidates to fill specific positions.
+Recruitment companies research social media profiles of individuals when looking for potential candidates to fill specific positions.
 As a business owner, you can do the same, and look for staff, network with other business owners, and connect with like-minded marketers and potential JV partners.
-Connecting with others through social channels can increase your revenue, get your name out there, and lead to new lucrative ventures.
+Connecting with others through social media can increase your revenue, get your name out there, and lead to new lucrative ventures.

-Most businesses would love to see their content or marketing campaigns go viral.
-“Going viral,” however, is quite difficult to achieve, as it relies on many factors that are outside your control.
-Throwing loads of dollars at a clever or cute advertising is no guarantee of viral success.
-Many ridiculous memes have become internet viral hits while big-budget brands have failed dismally.
+Most businesses would love to have a viral content marketing strategy.
+“Going viral,” however, is quite difficult to achieve, as it relies on many factors that you cannot control.
+Throwing loads of dollars at a marketing campaign is no guarantee of viral success.
+Many ridiculous memes have achieved stratospheric viral success while large and well-funded campaigns have failed to take off.

-In many cases, the best you can do is study and research your audience, and provide content that users will find so useful, engaging, entertaining or even funny, that they will be naturally motivated to share with others.
+In many cases, the best you can do is study and research your audience, and provide content that users will find so useful, compelling, entertaining or “spot-on”, that they will be naturally motivated to share with others.

-Some of the tools listed in Part Two of this article can help your content go viral, or at least help you run relatively inexpensive marketing campaigns.
+Some of the tools listed in Part 2 of this article could help your content go viral, or at least help you create relatively inexpensive marketing campaigns.

-We have created an email training course that shows you how to create meaningful and compelling content.
-In this course we also discuss ways to create content with the potential to go viral and help your business grow faster.
-For more info, go here or subscribe using the form below:
+We have created an email training course that will show you how to create meaningful and engaging content for your readers.
+In this course we also explore ways to create content with the potential to go viral and help your business grow faster.
+For more details, go here or subscribe using the form below:

 Social Media Monitoring – Useful For All Businesses, Big And Small

-(Social Media Monitoring – Not Just For Large Businesses)
+(Social Media Monitoring – Useful For All Businesses, Big And Small)

-Social media monitoring can generally be divided into two main groups:
+In general, social media monitoring can be divided into two main groups:

 - Online Reputation Management

-You have probably heard of online reputation management (ORM).
-If you haven’t, you will be hearing it more and more as time goes on, because it is becoming increasingly more important for high profile and even general individuals and brands to track what is being said about them online – especially negative comments, reviews, etc..
-No doubt you’ve heard the saying that when someone has a bad experience with a product or service they will tell 10 other people about it.
-Bad news travels fast.
-People or competing companies could be posting negative things online about you or your brand and if left unchecked, this can do some serious damage to your reputation.
+You have probably heard of online reputation management.
+If you haven’t, you will be hearing it more and more as time goes on, because it is becoming increasingly more important for high profile and even general individuals and brands to track what others are saying about them online – especially if what is being said is negative.
+No doubt you’ve heard it said before that when someone has a bad experience with a product or service they will tell 10 more people about it.
+People or competing companies could be posting negative things online about you or your brand and if things go unchecked, this can do some serious damage to your reputation.

-Originally an aspect of the work of public relations companies, reputation management is an issue that now affects many companies and individuals online.
+Originally an aspect of the work of PR companies, reputation management is now an issue that affects many businesses and individuals online.

-If you or your brand’s image, name or reputation is being affected by negative material being posted online, you have to find a way of defeating the negative effects with positive material, or restoring consumer trust and confidence.
+If you or your image, good name or reputation is being affected by negative material being posted online, you have to find a way of weakening the negative impact with positive content, or restoring consumer trust and confidence.

-Before you can begin to repair any damage, however, you first have to find out about it.
-The sooner you can spot a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.
+Before you can do anything, however, you first have to find out about it.
+The sooner you can discover a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.

 That’s where social media monitoring tools come in.
-If you Google yourself or your business and spot a negative comment or review, you can then address the issue, e.g. post a response, contact the person directly, etc.
+If you Google your name or your business/brand and spot a negative comment or bad review, you can then address the issue, e.g. post a response, contact the website or person directly, etc.

-Businesses are missing out on opportunities to attract new customers and grow their business because they are not monitoring their digital reputations.
+Businesses all over the world are missing out on opportunities to attract new customers and grow their business because they are not effectively managing their online reputations.

-- A former spouse in the middle of an acrimonious divorce or child custody proceedings feels hard done by.
+- A former spouse in the middle of a bitter divorce or child custody proceedings is feeling hard done by.

 - A former employee feels disgruntled after being fired.

 - A potential employer searches online for information about you.
-They may not find anything bad, but there may not be enough good, positive things published online either to support the things you have listed in your job application.
+They may not find anything bad, but there may not be a lot of good, positive things published online either to support the things you have listed in your job application.

-Even if you are just starting out, you can still create an easy “set and forget” alert system, so that if anything does come up online later, you can act proactively and respond in a timely manner.
+Even if you are just starting out, it’s good to create an easy “set and forget” alert system, so that if anything does come up online later, you can act proactively and deal with the situation in a timely manner.

-We’ve written an article about a simple yet effective WordPress plugin that lets you legally and ethically manage customer reviews.
-For more information, go here: Power Online Reviews – WordPress Plugin For Management Of Customer Feedback
+We’ve written an article about a simple yet effective tool for WordPress users that lets you legally and ethically manage your customer reviews.
+To learn more, go here: Power Online Reviews – Easy User Feedback Management Plugin For WordPress

 Online Trend Monitoring

 Regardless of what niche or industry you operate your business in, there are always new and exciting things happening.
-New products get released, new services get launched, events get scheduled and announced online, influential people get mentioned in the news, companies release useful research data, new videos are published containing fantastic tips or ideas, something outdated gets updated and becomes relevant again, something goes viral on Facebook, yesterday’s next big thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.
+New products get released, new services get launched, events get scheduled and announced online, influential people say something controversial that gets mentioned in the news, companies release useful research data, new videos are published containing fantastic tips or ideas, an outdated fact gets updated, something goes viral on Twitter, yesterday’s next big thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.

-All of this provides you with an endless source of new content (have you noticed how all news media broadcasters now incorporate a segment on what’s trending on social media?)
+All of this provides you with an endless source of new content and new content ideas (have you noticed how all news sites now incorporate a segment on what’s trending on social media?)

 Social media content is topical content.
-Implementing a regular schedule of posting content with your useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming a “go to” destination or resource for your niche or industry.
-People could end up referring you to others on social media, and who knows … your website or business could even end up becoming a topical, or newsworthy source of content that other online users will write about and post in their content.
+Implementing a regular schedule of posting topical content with your useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming a “go to” destination or resource for your niche or industry.
+People may end up referring you to others on social media, and who knows … your website or business could even end up becoming a topical, or newsworthy source of content that other people will write about and post in their content.